Mr-Digi/Mr-Digi/README.md

 - 👋 Hi, I’m @Mr-Digi
 - 👀 I’m interested in games and computer programming
-- 🌱 I make different quality of life things
+- 🌱 I make different quality of life application for everyday use
-- 📫 How to reach me on discord and steam
+- 📫 You can contact me using the website below

 ## Skill Set :muscle: